IntegrierBar/FPComputerGames/Architecture.md

     - Picture
     - Buttons

-The main menu shows the buttons for New Game, continue, Settings and Exit.
+The main menu shows the buttons for New Game, Continue, Settings and Exit.
+TODO: Settings Menu is needed as well

 ## Main Game